reckonsys/backend/README.md

 3. `poetry install` to update yours deps
 4. `python manage.py migrate` to update your DB
 5. `python manage.py runserver` to start the server.
+6. `cp sample.env .env` to create a .env file and edit the Keys/Secrets/DSN as required.

+This setup uses `sentry.io` and `uptrace.dev` services.
+Hence you should update the DSN in .env as required.

 # Docs